 Artificial intelligence is making its way into your bank account.
 As computers get smarter, financial institutions can use consumer databases and historical transactions with the goal of predicting the future.
-It may sound boring to you, but predictive analytics can help minimize costs and (hopefully) improve your experience with your bank.
+Predictive analytics can help minimize costs and even improve your experience with your bank.

 What Is Predictive Analytics?

 Predictive analytics is the process of using computer models to predict future events.
-Sophisticated programs rely on artificial intelligence and data mining to analyze enormous amounts of information.
+Sophisticated programs rely on artificial intelligence, data mining, and machine learning to analyze enormous amounts of information.
 With those resources, the model attempts to determine what is likely to happen next, given current conditions.

 How Bank Customers Benefit

 Predictive analytics can improve your experience as a customer in several ways.
 That said, some may find it unsettling that financial institutions have so much information, and that they depend on computers to make decisions that affect your life.
 On the bright side, computers are always available, and they don’t discriminate against customers they don’t like (assuming the model is built to avoid bias).